woltapp/wolt_modal_sheet/README.md

 WoltModalSheet is designed to revolutionize the use of Flutter modal sheets.
-Built with Wolt-grade design quality and used extensively in [Wolt](https://wolt.com/) products, this UI component offers a visually appealing and user-friendly modal sheet with multiple pages, motion animation for page transitions, and scrollable content within each page.
+Built with Wolt-grade design quality and used extensively in [Wolt](https://wolt.com/) products, this UI component offers a visually appealing and user-friendly modal sheet with multiple pages, motion for page transitions, and scrollable content within each page.

 - [Examples](#examples)